pvcraven/web-development-class/source/tutorials/word_press/word_press.rst

     yourdbserverpassword

     # Create a new user for your database called "wordpress-db"
+    # You need to create a password for the wordpress user that will manage your
+    # wordpress database.
+This is different than the 'root' user/password that was
+    # the admin user for the whole database server.
     CREATE USER 'wordpress-db'@'localhost' IDENTIFIED BY 'yourdbpassword';

     # Create a new database, also called "wordpress-db"